-The "fountain of youth" or the "elixir of life" have always been broad metaphors that symbolize an unreachable treasure, often pursued by those who already possess enormous wealth in order to make their power total.
+The "fountain of youth" or the "elixir of life" have always been broad metaphors that symbolize an unattainable treasure, often pursued by those who already possess enormous wealth in order to make their power total.
 The metaphor also contemplates the punishment for excessive greed, but this is not the subject of the article.
-The subject of the article is: every age has its elixirs of long life, and its very rich men who want to drink it.
+The subject of the article is: every age has its elixir of long life, and its very rich men who want to drink it.

 Not long ago a number of well-known billionaires joined the bandwagon of technologies and remedies to extend life.
-Silicon Valley triggered a real "death hunt", to eradicate it from the vocabulary.
+Silicon Valley unleashed a real "death hunt", to eradicate it from the vocabulary.
 Players like Jeff Bezos (Amazon) and Larry Page (Google) have invested billions in companies that work to extend lives (respectively Altos Labs e Calico).

 To extend the life of all.
 Or just those who fund the research?

 Far be it from me to wear the clothes of the conspiracy theorist.
 The question is simpler.
 I can't help but correlate the effort to extend life with this astonishing amount of wealth, ego and fear of dying that is giving birth to these monstrous economic endeavors by super billionaires.
 Why do they do it?

 One answer above all: time.
 Which is not money, or not only, but it can certainly be value.
 The vertical growth of something called Q-Commerce makes us understand this.
 The "Q" stands for "Quick", fast.
 It is time-based trading, which serves to give time to those who benefit from it.
 Ghost Kitchen, who prepare meals for us, personal trainers who don't waste time in traffic to reach a gym.
 Streaming services that show us everything right away, delivery companies that bring our shopping home.
 Amazon that delivers things in hours.
 Extending your life, even before being more years old, means first of all having more hours.